HacquesF/SmartClientCachesTPF/README.md

 > sudo iptables -t nat -A PREROUTING -p tcp --dport 3000 -j REDIRECT --to 3129 -w

 Works with that on the host.

+	Cache

+Everything goes in memory, can't find how to make it work on disk.
+That won't be a problem since we can tweak it with cache_mem.

+	Client access

+Can't use localhost to access the server, need to use the local ip.